anabadce/immich-docker/nginx/ssl/README.md

 openssl rsa -in self-signed.key -noout --modulus openssl x509 -in self-signed.crt -noout --modulus
 ```
-Note: You certificate and private key must always have the same modulus.
+Note: Your certificate and private key must always have the same modulus.